The Rose Tint

 The Rose Tint is the second solo studio album by New Zealand rapper David Dallas.
 It was released as a free download via DatPiff on 5 May, 2011 through Duck Down Music, Dirty Management and Dawn Raid Entertainment.
 It serves as his first release since signing to New York City based record label Duck Down Music.

 Production was handled by Fire & Ice, Dan "Exile" Mawby, 41, P-Money and M-Phazes.
-It features guest appearances from Buckshot, Freddie Gibbs, Che Fu, PNC, Pieter T and others.
+It features guest appearances from US rappers Buckshot, Freddie Gibbs, Tayyib Ali & Kid Daytona alongside New Zealand artists Che Fu, PNC, Pieter T and others.

 The album was nominated for 'Album of the Year' and 'Best Urban/Hip Hop Album' at the 2011 New Zealand Music Awards, 'Best Pacific Music Album' at the 2012 Pacific Music Awards and shortlisted for the 2012 Taite Music Prize.